runtimeverification/verified-smart-contracts/deposit/bytecode-verification/deposit-spec.ini.md

               )
   ```
   where `#abiEventLog` is defined in [eDSL](https://github.com/kframework/evm-semantics/blob/master/edsl.md#abi-event-logs) which formalizes [the ABI event encoding specification](https://solidity.readthedocs.io/en/v0.6.1/abi-spec.html#events).
+  `Y8` is the same with the one defined in the specification of the `get_deposit_count()` function above.
-  See below for the definition of the event log arguments.
+  See below for the definition of the other event log arguments.
 - Also, it updates the storage state as follows:
   ```
   deposit_count <- old(deposit_count) + 1